‘Buckskin Girl’ identified - Piqua Daily Call

 “Law enforcement never forgets.
 We’ve had a long journey to where we are today,” Duchak said.

 Lord said the investigation now shifts to solving the homicide.
-He said Cross’ last known whereabouts — according to family and other investigative materials — were the Louisville, Ky., and Pittsburgh, Pa., areas.
+He said King’s last known whereabouts — according to family and other investigative materials — were the Louisville, Ky., and Pittsburgh, Pa., areas.

 “We’re trying to get a pretty good picture painted of where she was the last month before she ended up in Miami County,” Lord said.